Considering rollback after upgrading an Aurora cluster using the RDS B/G Deployments feature

 • Is there a way to roll back an upgrade using Blue/Green Deployments?

-• In this test, two out of three patterns were successfully cut back.
+• In this test, two out of three patterns were successfully reverted.

-• Regardless of the rollback method, service maintenance to stop writing to the database is necessary
+• Regardless of the rollback method, service maintenance that stops DB writing is necessary

 • [Updated September 2024] Some methods have been updated and maintenance is no longer required.

-• It would be more practical to fix the issue in a new version rather than rolling back the version.
+• It is more practical to fix it so that it can be handled in the new version rather than rolling back the version.

 [Updated September 2024]